This article explains the Qualification Scope options that you can configure for your in-app engagements.

 - If a user responds to the survey or completes the Guide/Slider engagement during the specified time period.

 Once the cycle is completed, the engagement looks for the value set in the On completion field.
 In this case, the On completion field is set to wait for next recurrence.
-The recurring interval(s) is set to 3 months.
-So, the engagement is displayed to users again after 3 months and a new cycle begins.
-Once the cycle is completed, the engagement is displayed again after 3 months.
+The recurring interval(s) is set to two weeks.
+So the engagement is displayed to users again after two weeks, one time a day for three alternate days and a new cycle begins.
+Once the cycle is completed, the engagement is displayed again after two weeks.

 This engagement continues to display until 12 cycles are completed as the End after field is set to 12 occurrences.